How to Assign RISK_POINTS to AI Agent Tools

 Step 5: Validate with shadow mode

-Before enforcing, run with dry_run: true for 1-2 weeks:
+Before enforcing, run with dry_run: true long enough to cover representative traffic:

 - Create the RISK_POINTS budget via admin API